 Pico De Gallo

-HOMEADE PICO DE GALLO
+HOMEADE PICO DE GALLO RECIPE

-That was almost 8 years ago.
-Now I would probably eat anything there without any trepidation.
+That was almost 18 years ago.
+Now, I would probably eat anything there without any trepidation.
 Maturity or stupidity…tough call.

 HOW TO MAKE PICO DE GALLO

 - Store in the fridge.
 Serve with chips or on top of salad, burritos, tacos…you name it.

 My friend’s son recently told me this was the best salsa he’s ever had.
 I’ll take that from a 10-year-old!